 In fiscal 2021, Nio’s R&D spending came to about 41% of the company’s total operating costs and expenses while Xpeng’s R&D spending made up about 44% in the same fiscal year.

 Of all EV companies, Li Auto’s R&D spending made up the highest of total operating costs and expenses at nearly 49% in fiscal 2021.

 This ratio is significant as it shows that nearly half of Li Auto’s total operating costs and expenses went into research and development activities.

 Therefore, Li Auto seems to be the EV company having the most serious R&D intensity with respect to operating costs and expenses while Tesla is at the bottom.

-While Tesla has spent the least on research and development from the perspective of operating expenses, it is still the highest on an absolute value basis at $1.5 billion USD.
+While Tesla has spent the least on research and development from the perspective of operating expenses, it is still the highest on an absolute value basis at $2.6 billion USD in fiscal 2021.

 On the other hand, small and new EV players like Nio, Xpeng and Li Auto may not have an R&D budget that is as large as Tesla, but their R&D intensity definitely rivals and even exceeds that of Tesla.

 In summary, while Tesla has a large R&D budget, its Chinese rivals such as Nio, Xpeng and Li Auto may not necessarily have the same R&D budget as that of Tesla.